 Every visit to our website general data is automatically collected and stored in a log file.
 The following information is being recorded:

-This information is technically required in order to display the content of our website and services correctly and are imperative when you use the internet.
-The data isi collected to:
+This information is technically necessary in order to display the content of our website and services correctly and is imperative when you use the internet.
+The data is collected to: